Duodenum

 Another condition associated with the duodenum is duodenogastric reflux, which is quite common as a gastrointestinal disorder.
 In reflux, duodenal contents back into the stomach, bypassing the small intestine.
 In the stomach, they mix with digestive acids and act as a strong irritant to the mucosa of this organ.
 Therefore, abdominal pain and vomiting with bile content are characteristic symptoms.

-Cancers Of The Duodenum
+Cancers of the Duodenum

 There are benign cancers of the duodenum and malignant cancers.
 It is a rare cancer of the digestive tract; more common are cancers of the intestine or stomach.
 Cancers of the duodenum give uncharacteristic symptoms found in many different gastrointestinal conditions.
 Therefore, very often, duodenal cancer is diagnosed at a late stage.
 The prognosis for cancers of the duodenum is not very good—the chances of comeback decrease when lymph node metastases are found.